datvo06/VRDSynth/README.md

 sh rq1_2_prep.sh
 for lang in en de es fr it ja pt zh; do (sh scripts/rq1_extended/eval_chunking_table_full.sh $lang > eval_table_improved_${lang}.log &); done
 ```

+For RQ3 - efficiency, please check the log files of RQ1 and RQ2.
+For storage memory, these are evident from:
+- The program synthesis files (`stage_3_*.pkl`)
+- The downloaded/trained models (checkpoint-*)

+For inference memory footprint, please check htop from linux.